 Third Offense DWI/DUI Attorneys Passaic County, NJ

-Protecting Clients’ Rights Across Wayne, Clifton, Paterson, West Milford, Little Falls, Woodland Park and Passaic County
+Protecting Clients’ Rights Across Wayne, Clifton, Paterson, West Milford, Little Falls, Woodland Park, and Passaic County

-Driving While Intoxicated (DWI) in New Jersey may not be a criminal charge, but it is still carries heavy penalties upon conviction.
+Driving While Intoxicated (DWI) in New Jersey may not be a criminal charge, but it is still carrying heavy penalties upon conviction.
 If you have already been convicted of a first offense DUI/DWI and a second offense DUI/DWI, the penalties for a third or subsequent DWI convictions can be severe including mandatory jail time.
 It is more important than ever to secure the services of an experienced team of DWI defense attorneys to ensure your legal rights are being protected.

 Call our office for a free and confidential consultation with one of our DWI defense lawyers to discuss your unique case and how we can best serve you today.

 Penalties for Third Offense DWI: N.J.S.A.
 39:4-50, Clifton, NJ DWI Defense Lawyers